Uniform Wasserstein convergence of penalized Markov processes: Introduction

 If we now assume that the Markov chain $(X_n)_{n\geq 0}$ is killed at time $n$ with probability $1-p(X_{n-1})$, for some measurable function $p:[-2,2]\to[0,1]$, proving convergence in Wasserstein distance of the law of $X_n$ conditioned to survive is far less immediate and, to the best of our knowledge, no general criterion allowing to prove such results is available in the literature.
 This is the goal of this article.
 Namely, we introduce general criteria implying the convergence in Wasserstein distance of conditional distributions of absorbed Markov processes given non-absorption, to a so-called quasi-stationary distribution.

 General criteria are known for convergence of distributions of absorbed Markov processes conditioned to non-absorption in total variation norm, based on a variety of methods, cf.\ e.g.~\cite{Birkhoff1957,DelMoral2004,ChampagnatVillemonais2016b,BansayeEtAl2020,GuillinEtAl2020,FerreRoussetEtAl2021,BenaimChampagnatEtAl2022,ChampagnatVillemonais2023}.
 However, in the case of Bernoulli convolution, we cannot expect to have convergence in total variation distance because, if $X_0$ is rational (resp.\ irrational), $X_n$ is also rational (resp.\ irrational) for all $n\geq 0$, so that the laws of $X_n$ conditioned to survival started from a rational and an irrational initial value are singular.
+Because of this singularity, one can not expect to obtain convergence for the total variation distance.
+In addition, the methods used in the above references, which rely either on regularising properties of the semi-group or on the existence of small sets (which allow to build couplings in term of total variation distance), are not applicable in our context.

 Far fewer references deal with convergence in Wasserstein distance of conditional distributions.
 In~\cite{CloezThai2016,Villemonais2020,JournelMonmarche2022}, the authors prove the uniform convergence in Wasserstein distance of particle systems approximating conditional distributions and deduce similar properties for the killed process.
 However, all these references assume strong assumptions on the killing probability (or rate in continuous time) which amounts to assume that coupling of unkilled processes is faster that killing (see Section~\ref{sec:coupling-faster-killing} below).
 In~\cite{Ocafrain2021}, the author proves convergence in Wasserstein distance of conditional distributions of diffusions absorbed at the boundary of a domain under assumptions ensuring that the diffusion satisfies a Poincar\'e inequality.
 In~\cite{delMoral2021}, the authors study quantum (Shr\"odinger) harmonic operators with Gaussian initial distributions and with quadratic potential energy, for which they prove convergence in Wasserstein distance of the Feynman-Kac semigroup using that Gaussian distributions are preserved by the system.
 Let us also cite~\cite{Ocafrain2020a}, where convergence in Wasserstein distance of conditional distributions of normalized drifted Brownian motions conditioned to non-absorption at 0 is proved, based on explicit formulas for the distribution of the process.
 Note that most of these references consider $L^1$ Wasserstein distances, except~\cite{delMoral2021} which considers $L^2$ Wasserstein distances.
 None are applied to processes for which convergence in total variation is not expected.
 One of the main difficulties is that estimates in Wasserstein distances based on coupling do not extend easily to conditional distributions.
 This is related to the fact that extending Wasserstein distances to measures with different masses is a hard problem~\cite{FigalliGigli2010,Peyre2013,PiccoliRossi2014,PiccoliRossi2016,KondratyevEtAl2016}.